 - 2 tsp ground cumin

 - pinch of salt

-- 1 cup peppers, chopped into small pieces
+- 1 red pepper chopped into small pieces

 - 1 avocado

-- While the butternut squash cooks, in an oven proof frying pan sautee the chorizo in 1 tbsp oil with a pinch of salt, the diced onion, peppers and 1 tbsp of the diced jalapeno.
-Once the onion becomes translucent (4-5 minutes) add in the spinach, ½ tsp lime juice and 1 tsp cumin.
-Cook for another minute and then set aside*
+- While the butternut squash cooks, in a cast iron skillet or oven proof frying pan saute the chorizo in 1 tbsp oil with a pinch of salt, the diced onion, peppers and 1 tbsp of the diced jalapeno.
+Once the onion becomes translucent (4-5 minutes) add in the spinach, 1/2 tsp lime juice and 1 tsp cumin.
+Cook for another minute.*

 - Add the butternut squash to pan with the veggies and stir to ensure everything is evenly mixed.
 Create 3-4 wells in the mixture and crack an egg into each.

 - Place the pan in the oven and cook for 8-10 minutes depending on how runny you prefer your eggs.